 An in-depth study of all the diverse theater crafts: scenery, construction, properties, stage management and organization.
 A survey study of the theater design arts: scenery design, set construction and publicity.
-The course will include study of the historical development and major trends of stage-crafts.
+The course will include study of the historical development and major trends of stagecrafts.
 The student will be expected to prepare a practical project consisting of a scene design or scale model.
 Required for students planning to transfer to California State University, Long Beach and Fullerton.
 Three hours lecture, one hour nonlecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.
+This course may not be offered each semester.